 The Chelmsford Diocesan Board of Finance holds the title to the hall on behalf of the Rector and Churchwardens of Fordham.
 The chairman and treasurer of the Mangement Committee are the leasees.
 The hall operates under a Charitable Trust set up in the deed in 1969.
 Reg.
 1007775.

-The main hall is heated and bright with a tiled floor and has been recently decorated and has new windows and blinds.
-A smaller room leads off to the kitchen and toilets.
+The main hall is heated and bright with a tiled floor and has new windows and blinds.
+A smaller room leads off to the newly extended kitchen and new unisex disabled cloakroom with baby changing facility.
 There is a storage room at the back for chairs and a range of different sized tables.
 Maximum of 65 people.

 Drawing by John Kay